 Nuoc Mia ‘Sugar Cane Juice’

 Nuoc Mia is a delicious drink made from the juice of the sugar cane plant.
-Everyone in the city was walking around with one of these frothy bright yellow colored drinks & we knew we had to have one!
+Everyone in the city was walking around with one of these frothy bright yellow colored drinks & I knew we had to have one!
 Nuoc Mia is made by a machine that grinds up the raw sugar cane plant until there’s no more juice left.
 Once the sugar cane plant has been entirely emptied of its juices, the carcasses are discarded and the juice is ready for drinking.
-This juice dons a sweet, tropical taste and cooled us off even during the hottest of days under the Vietnam sun.
+This juice dons a sweet, tropical taste and cooled me off even during the hottest of days under the Vietnam sun.

 Sinh To Fruit Smoothie

 Sinh To is the Vietnamese word for ‘Milkshake’ and these Sinh To Fruit Smoothies are a favorite of locals and tourists alike throughout all of Vietnam.
 They come in a range of flavors and they are easily enjoyed with classics like the Banh Mi & Pho.
-We tried the Mango Flavor and it was a refreshing, healthy snack to help us beat the heat.
+I tried the Mango Flavor and it was a refreshing, healthy snack to help us beat the heat.

 Bun Bo Nam Bo